openflighthpc/use.openflighthpc.org/docs/source/general-usage/data_basics.rst

     [centos@gateway1(scooby) ~]$

-Users can also create new buckets in their object-storage service using the ``alces storage mb <bucket-name>`` command, and then put objects into the new bucket; e.g.
+Users can also create new buckets in their object-storage service using the ``flight storage mb <bucket-name>`` command, and then put objects into the new bucket; e.g.

 .. code:: bash